PX4/PX4-user_guide/en/peripherals/remote_id.md

 # Remote ID (Open Drone ID)

 :::warning Experimental
-Remote ID support is experimental in PX4 v1.14.
+Remote ID support is experimental.
 :::

 Remote ID is a government mandated technology for UAVs in Japan, the United States of America and the European Union, designed to enable safe sharing of airspace between UAVs and other aircraft.
 The specification requires that UAVs broadcast data such as: real-time location/altitude, serial number, operator ID/location, status, etc.

-The PX4 autopilot-supported Remote ID modules target the standard Remote ID rules which is one of three different ways drone pilots and integrators can be compliant under FAA regulations.
-An autopilot-integrated standard remote ID module must receive Mavlink or DroneCAN Open Drone ID messages from PX4 in contrast to a broadcast rules module which has integrated GPS and does NOT have any communication with the autopilot (standalone).

-If you are unsure if you fall under the standard RemoteID rules or broadcast rules please see the official [FAA](https://www.faa.gov/uas/getting_started/remote_id) getting started documentation.
+PX4 works with Remote ID modules that target the FAA [standard Remote ID rules](https://www.faa.gov/uas/getting_started/remote_id).
+These are designed to be integrated into the vehicle, and broadcast Open Drone ID messages using id, position, and other information that is supplied by an autopilot.
+The "standard rules" modules enable less restrictive operation than "broadcast rules" modules, which are standalone modules with an integrated GPS that do not have any communication with the autopilot.

 ## Supported Hardware